guyzmuch/implio_examples/README.md

 In this repository, you will find couple of example to quickly communicate with Implio.

-Just do the ususal npm install
+Just do the usual
+npm install

 You have 3 folders